We look forward to serving with you!

 There are many, many helpful hands and loving hearts that make Heartland Camp happen.
 Check out the list of Job Descriptions below and see where your talents and abilities can help make camp an AWESOME experience!

 A Staff Retreat is held once a year prior to the week of camp.
-This year’s Staff Retreat will be March 4th-6th, 2022.
+This year’s Staff Retreat is TBD.
 All Staff are encouraged to attend for a weekend of fun, fellowship, and preparation for the week of camp.
 More details to come!

 Responsibilities include: maintaining the physical and spiritual health as well as the well being of a group of 10-15 campers each day, leading cabin devotions, keeping campers on schedule for daily activities, facilitating games and activities, and most importantly, being a positive Christian role model for all campers.
 Ideal Counselors/Co-Counselors have a mature and active faith in Christ.
 Counselors/Co-Counselors should be flexible and responsible individuals.
 It is a very fulfilling position, but demands energy, love for kids, and a servant’s attitude for God as motivation.
 Counselors/Co-Counselors must be high school graduates and have experience working with children of all ages.